Measurement of the $Z$ boson production cross-section in $pp$ collisions at $\sqrt{s} = 5.02$ TeV: Introduction

 \section{Introduction}

-Measurements of the $pp \rightarrow\Z \rightarrow \mu^{+}\mu^{-}$ process\footnote{The production process should be interpreted as $pp \to Z/\gamma^{*} \to \mup\mun$ in the strict sense.
-In this article, the label \Z boson is defined to also include contributions from virtual photons and the interference between the \Z boson and the virtual photon. } provide important tests of the quantum chromodynamics (QCD) and electroweak (EW) sectors of the Standard Model.
-High precision measurements of the \Z boson production cross-section at various experiments provide valuable insights for testing theoretical predictions~\cite{Rijken:1994sh,Hamberg:1990np,Harlander:2002wh,vanNeerven:1991gh,Anastasiou:2003ds,Scimemi:2019cmh,Bury:2022czx,Camarda:2021ict,Duhr:2021vwj}, which are further validated through their comparison with precision perturbative QCD calculations up to the order of $\alpha_{s}^{3}$~\cite{Camarda:2021ict,Duhr:2021vwj}.
+The $pp \rightarrow\Z \rightarrow \mu^{+}\mu^{-}$ process\footnote{The production process should be interpreted as $pp \to Z/\gamma^{*} \to \mup\mun$ in the strict sense.
+In this article, the label \Z boson is defined to also include contributions from virtual photons and the interference between the \Z boson and the virtual photon. } is highly interesting for probing the quantum chromodynamics (QCD) and electroweak (EW) sectors.
+Particularly, precision measurements of the \Z boson production cross-section at various experiments offer valuable insights for testing Standard Model predictions~\cite{Rijken:1994sh,Hamberg:1990np,Harlander:2002wh,vanNeerven:1991gh,Anastasiou:2003ds,Scimemi:2019cmh,Bury:2022czx,Camarda:2021ict,Duhr:2021vwj}, which are obtained from precision perturbative QCD calculations up to the order of $\alpha_{s}^{3}$~\cite{Camarda:2021ict,Duhr:2021vwj}.